Yui100901/my_yolo/docs/datasets/detect/voc.md

 ---
 comments: true
-description: Learn about the VOC dataset, designed to encourage research on object detection, segmentation, and classification with standardized evaluation metrics.
+description: Learn about the VOC datasets, designed to encourage research on object detection, segmentation, and classification with standardized evaluation metrics.
 ---

 # VOC Dataset